luomus/laji-form/README.md

 # Usage #

-LajiForm is a react-jsonschema-form wrapper.
-It passes all its properties to <Form />.
+LajiForm passes all its properties to <Form />.

 ```
 import React from "react";